-North Macedonia’s connection to LNG terminal in Greece gets US support5.
-October 2020. / SEE Energy News
+North Macedonia’s connection to LNG terminal in Greece gets US support, SEE Energy News

 North Macedonia is looking to participate in the project for the construction of liquefied natural gas (LNG) terminal in Alexandroupoli in Greece, with the support from the United States.
 Greek oil refiner Hellenic Petroleum (ELPE) is planning to reopen Skopje-Thessaloniki oil pipeline, which stopped operating in 2013.
 According to estimates, energy connection with Greece will cost 55 million euros, with 13 million already obtained through the European funds.